DzikoButao/Distribution-Management-System/README.md

 6. Delivery Notification
 7. Invoice & Report generation

-The system must allow the distributor to schedule the customer orders to be fulfilled allowing the company to prevent overproduction or shortages.
+The system  allows the distributor to schedule the customer orders to be fulfilled allowing the company to prevent overproduction or shortages.